FREQUENTLY ASKED QUESTIONS

 3. Go for push-button switchgear with through-the-bars wiring, a Motogadget M Button and a bluetooth M Unit.
 It takes hours to fit, costs a fortune, and does… the same as a normal setup.

 I don’t do looms for bikes with ECUs.
-I also don’t do Harleys, or anything else that’s massively heavy and awkward to move around a crowded workshop full of £200,000 pound cars.
+I also don’t (any more) do big Harleys, or anything else that’s massively heavy and awkward to move around a crowded workshop full of £200,000 pound cars.
+Arthritis is a fickle mistress.